Norbury, Cheshire

-Norbury is a hamlet and civil parish in Cheshire, England, which includes the small settlements of Gauntons Bank, Hurst Green, Swanwick Green, Norbury Common and Holtridge, with a total population of nearly 200 people in 2011.
+Norbury is a hamlet in the parish of Marbury and District, in Cheshire East, Cheshire, England.
+Norbury was formerly a civil parish until 2023.
 The hamlet of Norbury lies around 5 mi north of Whitchurch, Shropshire.
 Nearby villages include No Man's Heath, Marbury and Wrenbury.

 History

 Norberie was a small manor at the time of the Domesday survey in 1086.
 It was then held by William Malbank, Baron of Wich Malbank (Nantwich), and had been held by Earl Harold before the Norman Conquest.
 The record is combined with the nearby manors of Wirswall and Marbury.
 The Anglo-Saxon manor is believed to have been a fortified farmstead.

 There were three Nonconformist chapels in the 19th century, all now defunct.
 A Wesleyan Methodist chapel was constructed in 1834 on Norbury Town Lane in Norbury hamlet, and appears in John Marius Wilson's gazetteer entry of 1870–72.
 Another Wesleyan Methodist chapel, also on Norbury Town Lane, dates from 1899 and closed in 1975.
 A Congregationalist chapel was built in 1868 on Common Lane in Norbury Common.